 4. They're stylish.

 Martingale collars come in all sorts of colors so you can find the right style for your unique dog.
 For example, dogIDs carries a chain martingale collar that is made with heavy-duty nylon material for the first loop and a steel chain for the second loop.
-If you prefer an option that’s all nylon, check out the new embroidered nylon martingale option.
+If you prefer an option that's all nylon, check out our embroidered nylon martingale option.
 We also offer a new waterproof martingale collar, which works great when training a dog that loves the water.

 Do any of you use a martingale collar for your dog?

 What more information about dogIDs collars?
 Check out these blogs.